ryanwongsa/kaggle-birdsong-recognition/README.md

 Config files used for the final solution are available in the `src/config_params/final_sed` and `src/config_params/final_sed_5_fold` folder.

 Note: training was completed on the resampled 32kHz wav equivalent of the training data provided on Kaggle, with the same folder structure.
+In order for the given configs to work the following instructions need to be followed
+- store the training data in `/data`
+- store the generated pink noise in `/pinknoise`
+- change the `project_name` in the config files to your personal neptune project name if using a neptune logger.

 ## Kaggle Solution